 The following program describes the hallmarks of the Musical tour to Frederick Chopin festival in Poland.
 We did our best to write it as detailed as possible and also to keep some cards in a sleeve to surprise you on a tour.

 Arrival to Frederick Chopin airport in Warsaw.
 Sightseeing tour around the capital of Poland.
 Drive along the elegant streets Marschalkowska, Allee Jerozolimske, Nowy Swiat and others.
 Enjoy the Old town from the other side of the river Vistula.
 We will see the Royal Castle and stop at the Saxonian garden.
-At the Monument of the Warsaw Uprising we will discuss the events of 1944.
+At the Monument of the Warsaw Uprising, we will discuss the events of 1944.
 Finish the sightseeing at the huge Palace of Culture and Science, the gift of the Soviet Union to the people of Poland.
 Time to refresh the flight and rest.
 In the evening enjoy an inaugural concert of the festival “Chopin and his Europe” in Warsaw Philharmonics.

 This morning we will explore the city, its history, culture, and architecture.
 Start with “Stare Miasto” – (Old Town) that was destroyed almost completely and restored after the WWII by the heroic efforts and participation of the whole nation.
 We will be walking in the narrow streets, stop at the Old market square, see the statue of “Sirenka” the symbol of Warsaw, which is depicted on the coat of arms of the city.
 Next stop at the panoramic platform with the view of Vistula River and the new city.

 Our tour continues to so-called “Nowe Miasto” (New Town) outside the Old city wall. we will see the Barbacan and stop at the house of Maria Sklodowska-Curie, twice Nobel prize-winner.
-Here we will finish our walking in the old part by the impressive memorial of Warsaw Uprising.
+Here we will finish our walking in the old part by the impressive memorial of the Warsaw Uprising.

 After the coffee break walking along the most beautiful Warsaw street “Krakowske Pszedmeisce”.
 Stop at the monument of the greatest Polish poet Adam Mickiewicz and read some extracts from his works.
 Nearby Herbert Hoover square and then the statue of Nicolaus Copernicus in front of the Academy of Sciences.
 Observe the Warsaw University and Presidential Palace.
 Final stop at Prince Radziwill palace, where young Frederic Chopin played his first public concert.
-After the rest at the hotel piano music concert of the festival.
+After the rest at the hotel, piano music concert of the festival.

 This day we will devote to the Jewish History of Warsaw.
 Visit the only functioning Nozhyk Synagogue in Warsaw.
 Continue to the Orphan-house of the world famous dr. Janusz Korczak.
 See remnants of the Ghetto wall in the city center.
 New Jewish Cemetery – an open book of Polish Jewish history.
-Then we will visit ghetto area, and Anlilewitz street.
+Then we will visit the ghetto area and Anlilewitz street.

-We will retrace the way heroes of Warsaw ghetto.
+We will retrace the way heroes of the Warsaw ghetto.
 Start at Umschlagplatz, the former train station from which terrible deportations were carried out.
 Walk along two streets marked by memorial stones with the names of Jewish resistance leaders.
 Stop at Bunker of the Jewish insurgents on former Mila 18 str.
 The final point of the walking will be Rapaport memorial for Ghetto heroes and the new modern museum of the history of the Polish Jews.
 In the evening a tour of night Warsaw and ‘Multimedia Fountain Park’, a visual delight combining music, light, and fountains.

 Today we will go outside Warsaw to visit a small town Zelazowa Wola, where Frederick Chopin was born in 1810.
-Visit the estate and the house of Chopin family.
+Visit the estate and the house of the Chopin family.
 Observe the authentic furniture, walk in the lovely park around the estate, see both old and new Chopin monuments.

 We will enjoy a piano recital of Chopin music on the terrace of the house.
 Back to Warsaw to visit the Church of the Holy Cross, where an urn containing the heart of Frédéric Chopin was immured in a pillar after his death in Paris in 1849.
 After the rest – a concert of the festival.